grosser/parallel_tests/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added tests.
 - [ ] Added an entry to the [Changelog](../blob/master/CHANGELOG.md) if the new
   code introduces user-observable changes.
+- [ ] Update Readme.md when cli options are changed